Undoubtably, many parents are unaware of the funding and financial support available to them. Both as adopters or as parents of children with SEND.

 Adoption Support Fund

-The Adoption Support Fund (ASF) provides funds to local authorities (LAs) and regional adoption agencies (RAAs) to pay for essential therapeutic services for eligible adoptive and special guardianship order (SGO) families.
+The fund pays for essential therapeutic services for eligible adoptive and special guardianship order (SGO) families.
 This is the main source of funding to support adopted children and their families.

 Many children and young people with additional needs are eligible for Disability Living Allowance (DLA).
 It may help with the extra costs of looking after a child who: